seanwest1/seanwest1.github.io/_posts/2025-10-06-Should-you switch-to-Linux.md

 -------------------
 The following commands that Chat GPT gave me get some details on my situation and may help you if you have a different problem.

-To list the USB devices
+To list the USB devices.

 `lsusb`

 To see what is happening when you plug in your device.

 `dmesg`

 Then possible solutions may be to install

 `xpad`

 Or

 `xpadneo`

 drivers.

 ### Last remarks